EvoGPT: Leveraging LLM-Driven Seed Diversity to Improve Search-Based Test Suite Generation: Experimental Results

 To better understand the contribution of individual components in EvoGPT, we conduct a series of parameter sensitivity analysis and ablation studies.
-These experiments systematically disable or modify core aspects of the framework to assess their impact on test effectiveness.
-In particular, we evaluate the effect of (1) the initial population size, (2) the presence of our assertion-enhancing mutation strategy, and (3) the diversity introduced by varying temperature values across LLM agents.
-Each setting is evaluated using the same metrics as in prior sections (LCCT, BCCT, MSCT), averaged across all benchmarks.
+These experiments systematically disable or modify core aspects of EvoGPT to assess their impact on test effectiveness.